TG4 (TV program)

 TG4 (TeleGiornale 4) is the brand for Italian TV channel of Mediaset network Rete 4's news programmes.
 They are shown domestically on Rete 4 several times throughout the day.
 Its editor-in-chief is Rosanna Ragusa.

 Programme format

-Rete 4 had a news program from its inception until 1984 and was called Gli Speciali Di Rete 4.
+Rete 4 had a news program from its inception until 1984 and was called Gli speciali di Rete 4.
 However, in 1984, Rete 4 Ultimissima was established.

 The programme is generally presented by a single newsreader.
-Most items will be made up of reports but may preceded or followed by a correspondent reporting live from the scene of the report.
+Most items will be made up of reports but may be preceded or followed by a correspondent reporting live from the scene of the report.